Recent Blog Posts

 The Collateral Consequences of a Florida Drug Conviction

-Posted on December 15, 2018 in Drug Lawyers
+Posted on December 15, 2018 in Drug Crimes

 If you are facing a first-time drug offense, there's a good chance that you're weighing your options regarding retaining a criminal defense lawyer.
 After all, first-time simple possession cases do not usually result in significant sentences, and hiring an attorney can be an expensive proposition.